God, the Three in One

 Six Suggestive Signs

 The first name given for God in scripture is elohim.
-As it happens elohim is the plural form of the word for God.
-It is used over 4000 times in the Bible and it rarely ever occurs in plural form anywhere else.
+As it happens, elohim is the plural form of the word for God.
+It is used over 4000 times in the Bible and it rarely ever occurs in plural form anywhere else in antiquity.
 It is a description of God unique to scripture.
 Accordingly, a more accurate translation of the first verse of the Bible would be “in the beginning Gods created.”

 In the beginning, God [elohim = Gods] created the heavens and the earth.
 Genesis 1:1 ESV